Offensive lineman Chad Wheeler faces charge of felony domestic violence, waived by Seattle Seahawks - KESQ

 Wheeler tweeted he is “deeply sorry for the pain and suffering that I have caused” to his partner.

-“The most important thing right now is that (she) gets the care she needs and I get help,” he added.
+“The most important thing right now is that (she) gets the care she needs and I get help,” he said.
 “Both are happening.”

 Wheeler also apologized “for the turmoil that I have caused to my family, teammates, fans and those closest to me” and said he is “truly ashamed.”